vassovass/Liquor-Licence-Site-v2/content/service-pages/new-liquor-licence-application.md

-# New Liquor Licence Application (Section 36)
+# New Liquor Licence Application in Cape Town (Section 36)

-**SEO Title:** New Liquor Licence Application Cape Town | Section 36 | Expert Consultant **Meta Description:** Apply for a new liquor licence in South Africa with expert help.
-Section 36 applications for restaurants, pubs, bottle stores.
+**SEO Title:** New Liquor Licence Application Cape Town | Section 36 | Expert Consultant **Meta Description:** Apply for a new liquor license in Cape Town with expert help.
+Section 36 applications for restaurants, pubs, bottle stores, and wine bars across the Western Cape.
 20+ years experience.
-Call +27 82-321-7722
-**Focus Keyword:** new liquor licence application **Secondary Keywords:** section 36 liquor licence, apply for liquor licence cape town, liquor licence application south africa
+**Focus Keyword:** new liquor licence application cape town **Secondary Keywords:** new liquor license in Cape Town, section 36 liquor licence, apply for liquor licence cape town

 ---

 ## Page Heading (H1)
-**New Liquor Licence Application in South Africa - Section 36**
+**New Liquor Licence Application in Cape Town - Section 36**

 ---